kmotrebski/warsztaty-iac-tmp/doc/iac_work.md

 ### Create S3 bucket and DynamoDB table
 - those will be used for remote state and for state locking (so that multiple developers can press `terraform apply` at the same time)
 - uncomment code in [infra/deployments/prod/state.tf](https://github.com/kmotrebski/warsztaty-iac-tmp/blob/master/infra/deployments/prod/state.tf)
-- change S3 bucket name to your unique name because it must be unique globally
+- change S3 bucket name to your unique name because it must be unique globally (I am assuming somebody will go through this tutorial but maybe I am idealistic)
 - `terraform apply` changes

 ### Switch from local to remote state